danloe/Better-Bot/README.md

 ### Deploy guild slash commands

 Guild slash commands are only available in the guild where they were deployed, but instantly available.

-Send the messages in a guild text channel.
+Send the following messages in a guild text channel.

 Deploy slash commands to guild:
 ```